dagbjorn/microcoffeeoncloud/README.md

 useful to install an IDE that supports Scala.
 The Eclipse-based [Scala IDE](http://scala-ide.org) is an ok alternative.

 :warning: The current version of Scala IDE is based on Eclipse Oxygen (4.7).
 Hence, installing the plugin option in a newer Eclipse release is not recommended and will only give you grief.
-(E.g. in Eclipse 2018-09, the auto-completion feature produces very annoying error messages.)
+(E.g. in Eclipse 2018-09, the auto-completion feature is broken and produces very annoying error messages.)

 #### The test scenarios